facebookresearch/vissl/docs/source/large_scale/zero.rst

         nesterov: False
 .. note::

     ZeRO works seamlessly with LARC and mixed precision training.
 Using ZeRO with activation checkpointing is not yet enabled primarily due to manual gradient reduction need for activation checkpointing.
-TODO: Quentin/Priya Is this still correct?

 To use Sharded Data Parallel (SDP), inspired by Zero-2, merely set: